Writer Profile

 ・Initiative and resilience (strength, recovery, and an unyielding spirit)

-・Receptivity and inclusiveness toward diverse human resources and cultures
+・Receptivity and inclusiveness for diverse human resources and cultures

 What is Needed for NPO Human Resource Development

-It was about 10 years ago when the author heard the discussion about the "deficit" of NPO personnel who will lead the next generation in the United States.
-It was said to be a shortage of human resources due to the mass retirement of the baby boomer generation.
+It was about 10 years ago when the author heard the discussion of a "deficit" of NPO human resources to lead the next generation in the United States.
+Due to the mass retirement of the baby boomer generation, it was said to be a shortage of human resources.
 In Japan as well, due to various factors such as the wage gap with other sectors, the human resources working in NPOs continue to be in a state of deficit.
 So, what should be done to turn the NPO human resources who will lead Japan's future into a surplus?

-Things that NPOs, universities, government, and companies can do in collaboration include identifying and bringing together the resources they have (people, goods, money, information, expertise, social capital) and matching them with needs.
+Things that NPOs, universities, government, and corporations can do in collaboration include identifying and bringing together the resources they have (people, goods, money, information, expertise, social capital) and matching them with needs.
 It would also be effective for diverse organizations across sectors to engage in dialogue and discussion regarding social issues and solutions, and to promote human resource exchange and movement across sectors for that purpose.
 For NPOs, to produce results and realize their missions, it is also important to recognize the value of human resource management and development and invest in it.
-Measures are also required such as organizations that are small and lack budgets cooperating to have staff actively receive training, or providing opportunities for diverse human resources to interact according to their career stage and organization size.
+Measures are also required such as organizations that are small and do not have the budget for it cooperating to actively have staff receive training, or providing opportunities for diverse human resources to interact according to their career stage and organization size.

-Furthermore, how can we broaden the base of human resources involved in NPOs in the first place?
-There is a tendency for people who have experience in volunteer activities when they are young or during their student days to participate even after becoming working adults.
+Also, how can we broaden the base of human resources involved in NPOs in the first place?
+There is a tendency for those who have experience in volunteer activities when they are young or during their student days to participate even after becoming working adults.
 In other words, the power of education is great.
-It is essential to increase opportunities to come into contact with volunteers and NPOs at an earlier stage, not just in university.
+It is essential to increase opportunities to come into contact with volunteers and NPOs at an earlier stage, not to mention at universities.

-For example, at Okinawa Shogaku High School and Junior High School, all students engage in volunteer activities to foster citizenship and humanity.
-Such efforts will lead to the expansion and development of the base of NPO personnel who will lead the next generation in the long term.
+For example, at Okinawa Shogaku High School and its affiliated junior high school, all students engage in volunteer activities to foster citizenship and humanity.
+Such efforts will lead to the expansion and development of the base of NPO human resources who will lead the next generation in the long term.

-Involvement with NPOs in the Era of 100-Year Life
+How to Get Involved with NPOs in the Age of 100-Year Life

-The era of 100-year life.
-The number of people who enter society and finish their entire working life in a single organization will decrease significantly in the future.
-In fact, for various generations, getting involved with NPOs is becoming a familiar part of life at various milestones.
-People who have fought on the front lines of companies and government are working in NPOs, moving to other sectors, returning to their original workplaces, or working in multiple sectors simultaneously.
+The age of 100-year life.
+In the future, the number of people who enter society and finish their lifelong working life in a single organization will decrease significantly.
+In fact, for various generations, getting involved with NPOs is becoming familiar at each turning point in life.
+People who have fought on the front lines of companies and government have begun to work in NPOs, move to another sector, return to their original workplace, or work in multiple sectors simultaneously.

-They view NPOs as a place to express their values and beliefs and utilize their expertise, such as by active involvement in NPOs on weekends or evenings while working at companies or local governments, having side jobs, starting new businesses after retirement, or serving as volunteers or board members.
+They view NPOs as a place to express their own values and beliefs and utilize their expertise, such as by being active in NPOs on weekends and nights while working at companies or local governments, having a side job, starting a new business after retirement, or serving as volunteers or board members.

 In this way, it is required that it becomes easier to choose more flexible ways of working and living according to one's own career stage and life stage.
-If that happens, not only paid staff but also a wealth of human resources who have gained diverse experiences in various forms—such as volunteers, donors, members, directors, auditors, and advocates—will be involved in NPOs, grow, and continue to change people.
+If so, not only paid staff but also a wealth of human resources who have gained diverse experiences in various forms such as volunteers, donors, members, directors, auditors, and advocates will be involved in NPOs, grow, and continue to change people.

-And the development of NPO human resources will, in turn, lead to the development of human resources who will lead society.
+And NPO human resource development will ultimately lead to the development of human resources who will lead society.
 I also have great expectations for the role of NPOs as "citizenship-creating" institutions and "humanity-developing" institutions as advocated by Drucker.